 Describe how the Lead Agency shares information with families, providers, and the general public regarding the social-emotional and behavioral and mental health of young children, including positive behavioral intervention and support models based on research and best practices for those from birth to school age: Foundational knowledge of social and emotional development is incorporated at various levels of the professional development system.
 Licensing regulations identify Guidance and Discipline as a specific training topic.
 Knowledge and application of the early learning and development guidelines, health and safety standards and social and emotional/behavioral and early childhood mental health intervention models, which include positive behavior intervention (based on the Pyramid Model) and other support models are available to providers as stand-alone training series or embedded within other existing training offerings throughout the state.
 In addition, the SD ECE System provides two online, on-demand training series based on the Pyramid Model - the Preschool Foundations for Social Wellness and Emotional Wellness and the Infant/Toddler Foundations for Social Wellness and Emotional Wellness series.
 Resources from the National Center on Pyramid Model Innovations are regularly shared with child care providers during training, technical assistance, and coaching opportunities to expand the knowledge and implementation skills of child care providers.
-Resources to support the social and emotional wellness of children such as the SD Early Learning Guidelines and Learn the Signs Act Early Developmental Milestone checklists are also made available to families and the general public through the Child Care Services website.
-In addition, resources are provided directly to families through the SD ECE System through birth to three parenting training opportunities and individually through the Social and Emotional Foundations Project.

-- 9.3.7 Policies on the prevention of the suspension and expulsion of children - a.
+9.3.7 Policies on the prevention of the suspension and expulsion of children a.
 The Lead Agency must have policies to prevent the suspension and expulsion of children from birth to age 5 in child care and other early childhood programs receiving CCDF funds.
-Describe those policies and how those policies are shared with families, providers, and the general public: Utilization of Support and Training: Child care providers are encouraged to utilize the support, training, and technical assistance provided through Early Childhood Education (ECE) programs.
+Describe those policies and how those policies are shared with families, providers, and the general public:

+Utilization of Support and Training: Child care providers are encouraged to utilize the support, training, and technical assistance provided through Early Childhood Education (ECE) programs.
 These resources are intended to equip providers with the knowledge and skills necessary to effectively manage challenging behaviors and create supportive environments for children.